Meet Alastor

 Meet Frankie

-Frankie is a rather nervous bird that only comes out on days we are closed as she is easily spooked by sudden loud noises.
+Frankie is one of our most unusual species in the store.
+Vasa Parrots are not common and have an usual look that has many people guessing what species she is.
+She is a rather nervous bird that only comes out on days we are closed as she is easily spooked by sudden loud noises.
 She is very hyperactive and loves to pace back and forth saying “Hi Frankie!!”
 She also has begun copying Nero and his noises as well as a few of the other store pets in the back room.
+During her breeding season, she may look a little different, but it's normal!

 About Vasa Parrots